-Bulgur wheat salad - taco style!
-Dig into layers of flavorful, saucy bulgur taco meat, all the taco fixings you can handle, and tasty dressing for the ultimate taco salad supreme.
+This vegan taco salad with bulgur taco meat will have you digging into layers of flavorful, saucy vegan taco meat, all the taco fixings you can handle, and tasty dressing for the ultimate taco salad.

 Today's version, the one I love better than the original, is even easier, healthier, and more satisfying.

 I’ve discovered that it's easiest to approach this recipe in three parts.

 🥗 Part I: The Salad

 The ‘salad’ part.
 All the good stuff, except the bulgur taco meat and dressing - that's what I mean by salad.

 The bulgur taco meat takes 15 – 20 minutes to cook.
 That’s not enough time to prepare everything and keep the bulgur hot.
 Prep everything before you start cooking.
 I speak as a taco salad warrior.

 When it comes to toppings, anything goes, but here are a few ideas: